Company limited by guarantee: Not-for-profit uses

+In the UK, some quasi-governmental organisations are incorporated as companies limited by guarantee, a government department or minister having ultimate control.
+The Financial Conduct Authority and Network Rail (the railway infrastructure provider) are examples.

 Commercial enterprises

 One of the largest companies limited by guarantee is Bupa, the healthcare company, which has 32 million customers in more than 190 countries and which employs more than 84,000 people around the world.

 A number of professional services providers are structured as private companies limited by guarantee in which the members that provide client-facing services are the individual constituent firms using a common brand.
 The company limited by guarantee typically does not itself provide client-facing services.
 The Big Four accountancy firms (Deloitte, Ernst & Young, KPMG, and PriceWaterhouseCoopers) are each organized using this structure.

 Some law firms also use this structure to establish an internationally branded presence.
 For example, the Anglo-Canadian law firm of Gowling WLG, formed in 2016, is structured as an English private company limited by guarantee (named Gowling WLG International Limited), in which the two limited liability partnerships of Gowling WLG (Canada) LLP and Gowling WLG (UK) LLP are members and provide legal services; the structure is similar to the Swiss Verein structure used by several other major international law firms.
 In another example, the Anglo-American law firm of Womble Bond Dickinson is similarly structured, with two limited liability partnerships of Womble Bond Dickinson (UK) LLP and Womble Bond Dickinson (US) LLP being the members and providing client-facing services.